 Within each gathering circle we leave an empty chair to welcome new members.
 This is a metaphor to stay open in mind and heart while staying open as a group.

 Trained facilitators, who are UUFSB members, lead each group.
 All facilitators received initial training on leading groups, and meet regularly to check in with each other and provide support as needed.

-Participants agree to respect each other's privacy, attend gatherings consistently through the end of the congregational year in which they join (late June), follow the General Rules for Sharing Circles and remain open to new members.
+Participants agree to respect each other's privacy, attend gatherings consistently through June of the year in which they join, follow the covenant for Sharing Circles and remain open to new members.
 Participants will have the opportunity each June to re-up for the following year in that group or join another group.

-Having rather strict rules for the participants in group meetings results in everyone getting a chance to participate and for new comers to be on an equal footing with and to get to know members and friends of the Fellowship.
+Having a structured process for the participants in group meetings results in everyone getting a chance to participate and for new comers to be on an equal footing with and to get to know members and friends of the Fellowship.

 Because the focus is on the intimate discussion of personally relevant topics such as loss, wonder, commitment, forgiveness, worship, living simply, and our own religious journeys the result is not education but personal transformation.

 Please visit the UU Small Group Ministry web site for a comprehensive set of resources.